mmWave RFIC and MMIC Design Techniques

 Summary

 The successful design of mm-Wave (Millimeter Wave) monolithic microwave integrated circuits (MMICs) and RFICs is the result of a disciplined design approach.
-This three-day course covers, in detail, the theory, and practical strategies required to achieve first-pass design success.
+This course covers, in detail, the theory, and practical strategies required to achieve first-pass design success.
 Specifically, the course covers the implementation of mm-Wave circuits on SiGe, GaAs, InP, and GaN substrates including instruction on processing, masks, simulation, layout, design rule checking, packaging, and testing.
 Numerous design examples are provided with emphasis on increasing yield, and reliability.

 Learning objectives